N.Y.P.D. (TV series)

 N.Y.P.D. is a half-hour long American police crime drama set in the context of the New York City Police Department.
 The program aired on the ABC network from 1967–1969 in the 9:30 p.m. night time slot.
 During the second season, N.Y.P.D was joined by The Mod Squad and It Takes a Thief to form a 2½ hour block of crime dramas.

 Plot

-N.Y.P.D. centers around three New York police detectives – Lieutenant Mike Haines (Jack Warden), Detective Jeff Ward (Robert Hooks), and Detective Johnny Corso (Frank Converse) – who fight a wide range of crimes and criminals.
+N.Y.P.D. centers on three New York police detectives – Lieutenant Mike Haines (Jack Warden), Detective Jeff Ward (Robert Hooks), and Detective Johnny Corso (Frank Converse) – who fight a wide range of crimes and criminals.
 The show features many real New York City locations, as well as episodes based on actual New York City police cases.